-Sometimes you may want to hide an open window when someone enters the room or walks by your computer desk.
+Sometimes, you may want to hide an open window when someone enters the room or walks by your computer desk.
 Imagine your roommates walking in with you posting a new post on your Justin Bieber fansite, or your boss while you are updating your Facebook status.

 WinVisible offers another option.
 The program is a more advanced version of a boss-key application.
 Boss-key apps can be configured to hide specific applications with a hotkey.
 WinVisble uses the same basic principle.

-The standard hotkey to hide selected applications is Shift-Alt-H, the key to show them again is Shift-Alt-S.
+The standard hotkey to hide selected applications is Shift-Alt-H, the key to show them again is Shift-Alt-S. You may change the hotkeys in the options.

 The program hides the windows so that they are no longer displayed in the Windows taskbar or the system tray.
 They are furthermore hidden on the Applications tab in the Windows Task Manager.
 Experienced users can still find the process under Processes in the Task Manager but that is the only indication that the program is open.